GEOG 310 Human Geography

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the student will participate in 2 Discussions by posting a thread in response to the provided prompt.
-Each thread must be at least 300 words, and the assertions in the thread must be supported with at least 1 citation in current APA format from .edu or .gov sources, journals, or books.
-In addition to the thread, the student is required to reply to 2 classmates’ threads.
+Each thread must be at least 300 words, and the assertions in the thread must be supported by at least 1 citation from books, journal articles, .edu or .gov websites, the course textbook, etc. In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words.
+Each thread and reply must also include a connection to a biblical worldview as relevant to the particular topic in question.
+Correct current APA formatting should be used to document all references used within the thread and replies.

 Homework Assignments (8)